andrewacashner/hearingfaithms/chapters/chapter-2.md

 > [i. e., *spiritus animales*], or the implanted internal air [...], should be
 > moved according to the proportions of the motion of the external air, so that
 > the spirits' motion are effected in various ways; and through this affections
-> can be engendered in the person.
+> can be engendered in the person [@Kircher:Musurgia, 552: "Cum harmonia nihil
-[@Kircher:Musurgia, 552: "Cum harmonia nihil aliud sit, quam dissimilium vocum concordia, consensus, & undequaque correspondens proportio; proportio autem numerorum in motu aeris elucescat; motus verò pro varia interuallorum, ascensus, descensusque ratione varius sit, spiritus quoque, siue aer internus implantatus, vti paulò ante ostensum fuit, iuxta proportionem motus aeris extrinseci moueatur, fit vt spiritus moti ope vari\c{e}, indè in homini affectiones nascantur."]
+> aliud sit, quam dissimilium vocum concordia, consensus, & undequaque
+> correspondens proportio; proportio autem numerorum in motu aeris elucescat;
+> motus verò pro varia interuallorum, ascensus, descensusque ratione varius sit,
+> spiritus quoque, siue aer internus implantatus, vti paulò ante ostensum fuit,
+> iuxta proportionem motus aeris extrinseci moueatur, fit vt spiritus moti ope
+> variȩ, indè in homini affectiones nascantur."].

 Kircher seems to assume that the affective properties of different modes and styles of music are inherent in the numerical proportions of the music; in other